The First-tier Tribunal (Property Chamber) (formerly known as the Leasehold Valuation Tribunal) is the court equivalent to property related matters.

 Each party therefore needs proper professional advice to guide them through this maze of regulation and, firstly, to try and avoid a full hearing (thereby saving costs for their clients) but also to fight their client’s case as vigorously as possible if a full hearing becomes necessary.

 Some professionals will claim to know how to deal with leasehold matters when in reality they have very little experience or knowledge.

 Quick Enquiry Form

-We, at Leasehold Valuations, have the knowledge, experience and much more to support you https://www.leaseholdvaluations.com/services/ and will guide you through this process and the expertise to fight your case as vigorously as it deserves from initial valuation to the First-tier Tribunal (Property Chamber) (formerly known as the Leasehold Valuation Tribunal) – (if required).
+With knowledge and experience, We at Leasehold Valuations provide a variety of leasehold and freehold valuation services and will guide you through this process and the expertise will fight your case as vigorously as it deserves from initial valuation to the First-tier Tribunal (Property Chamber) (formerly known as the Leasehold Valuation Tribunal) – (if required).

 Please refer to our case studies to see how successful we have been when we have had to go to tribunal and helped our clients achieve fantastic results, in some cases saving them over £1 million but in most cases saving them many thousands.